breadMSA/setsuna-render-port/README.md

 Once the bot is running, you can use the following commands in your Discord server:

-- `!setsuna activate [model]` - Activate the bot in the current channel (model can be 'gemini' or 'deepseek', defaults to 'gemini')
+- `/setsuna activate #channel-name` - Activate the bot in designated channel.
-- `!setsuna deactivate` - Deactivate the bot in the current channel
+- `/setsuna deactivate #channel-name` - Deactivate the bot in the current channel
+- Leave #channel-name empty if you want to activate/deactivate the bot in the current channel.

 ## License